shafayetShafee/black-formatter/README.md

 ## Using

+Before using this filter, make sure black is installed already.
+See [here](https://github.com/psf/black#installation) for installation command.

-Add the filter in your quarto document
+Then add the filter in your quarto document

 ```
 ---